 Only one patient could not be classified, 5 were classified in GI (1 GIa, 4 GIb), 15 in GII (7 GIIa, 8 GIIb), and 5 in GIII (1 GIIIa, 4 GIIIb).
 When subgroups (a) and (b) were combined, 16 of the 25 assessed parameters revealed a statistically significant difference (P-level < 0.05) between at least two groups.
 In particular, the maximum knee flexion in swing and the total amplitude of hip flexion-extension were significantly different between groups.

 Discussion – conclusion

 This classification can be performed in regular clinical practice (using clinical evaluation and video records).
 It should thus ease the development of clinical management algorithms and the efficiency assessment of related therapies.

-This entry was posted on October 14, 2017, 23:50 and is filed under Gait/Drop Foot.
+This entry was posted on October 14, 2017, 23:50 and is filed under Gait Rehabilitation - Foot Drop.
 You can follow any responses to this entry through RSS 2.0.
 You can leave a response, or trackback from your own site.